MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-telemetry.md

     public void ConfigureServices(IServiceCollection services)
     {
         ...
             // Create the Bot Framework Adapter with error handling enabled. services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();

             // Add Application Insights services into service collection services.AddApplicationInsightsTelemetry();

-        // Add the standard telemetry client
+            // Create the telemetry client.
             services.AddSingleton<IBotTelemetryClient, BotTelemetryClient>();

-        // Create the telemetry middleware to track conversation events services.AddSingleton<TelemetryLoggerMiddleware>();

-        // Add the telemetry initializer middleware
-        services.AddSingleton<IMiddleware, TelemetryInitializerMiddleware>();

-        // Add telemetry initializer that will set the correlation context for all telemetry items services.AddSingleton<ITelemetryInitializer, OperationCorrelationTelemetryInitializer>();
+            // Add telemetry initializer that will set the correlation context for all telemetry items. services.AddSingleton<ITelemetryInitializer, OperationCorrelationTelemetryInitializer>();

-        // Add telemetry initializer that sets the user ID and session ID (in addition to other bot-specific properties, such as activity ID) services.AddSingleton<ITelemetryInitializer, TelemetryBotIdInitializer>();
+            // Add telemetry initializer that sets the user ID and session ID (in addition to other bot-specific properties such as activity ID) services.AddSingleton<ITelemetryInitializer, TelemetryBotIdInitializer>();

+            // Create the telemetry middleware to initialize telemetry gathering services.AddSingleton<TelemetryInitializerMiddleware>();

+            // Create the telemetry middleware (used by the telemetry initializer) to track conversation events services.AddSingleton<TelemetryLoggerMiddleware>();
         ...
     }
     ```

     Note: If your following along by updating the CoreBot sample code you will notice that `services.AddSingleton<IBotFrameworkHttpAdapter, AdapterWithErrorHandler>();` already exists

 5. Instruct the adapter to use the middleware code that was added to the `ConfigureServices()` method.
-You do this in `AdapterWithErrorHandler.cs` with the parameter IMiddleware middleware in the constructors parameter list, and the `Use(middleware);` statement in the contructor as shown here:
+You do this in `AdapterWithErrorHandler.cs` with the parameter TelemetryInitializerMiddleware telemetryInitializerMiddleware in the constructors parameter list, and the `Use(telemetryInitializerMiddleware);` statement in the contructor as shown here:
     ```csharp
-    public AdapterWithErrorHandler(ICredentialProvider credentialProvider, ILogger<BotFrameworkHttpAdapter> logger, IMiddleware middleware, ConversationState conversationState = null)
+        public AdapterWithErrorHandler(IConfiguration configuration, ILogger<BotFrameworkHttpAdapter> logger, TelemetryInitializerMiddleware telemetryInitializerMiddleware, ConversationState conversationState = null)
-            : base(credentialProvider)
+            : base(configuration, logger)
     {
         ...

-        Use(middleware);
+        Use(telemetryInitializerMiddleware);
     }
     ```

+6. You will also need to add `Microsoft.Bot.Builder.Integration.ApplicationInsights.Core` to your list of using statements in `AdapterWithErrorHandler.cs`.

-6. Add the Application Insights instrumentation key in your `appsettings.json` file The `appsettings.json` file contains metadata about external services the Bot uses while running.
+7. Add the Application Insights instrumentation key in your `appsettings.json` file The `appsettings.json` file contains metadata about external services the Bot uses while running.
 For example, CosmosDB, Application Insights and the Language Understanding (LUIS) service connection and metadata is stored there.
 The addition to your `appsettings.json` file must be in this format:

     ```json
     {